fenix-framework/fenix-framework/README.md

 # Welcome to the Fenix Framework (FF)

+## Quick start

-To create a sample application pre-configured with the FF, please execute the following Maven command and follow the interactive mode:
+To create a sample application pre-configured with the FF, execute the following Maven command and follow the interactive mode:

-    mvn archetype:generate -DarchetypeGroupId=pt.ist -DarchetypeArtifactId=fenix-framework-archetype -DarchetypeVersion=1.0 -DarchetypeRepository=https://fenix-ashes.ist.utl.pt/nexus/content/repositories/fenix-framework-releases
+    mvn archetype:generate -DarchetypeGroupId=pt.ist -DarchetypeArtifactId=fenix-framework-application-archetype-clean -DarchetypeVersion=2.0 -DarchetypeRepository=https://fenix-ashes.ist.utl.pt/nexus/content/repositories/fenix-framework-releases

+The parameters that you can give to the clean application archetype (using the `-D` switch) are:

+  * `fenixFrameworkVersion`:
+    * Description: The version of the Fenix Framework to use
+    * Default: Same as the archetype's version.
+  * `backEndName`
+    * Description: The name of the backend to use.
+Some possible values are `mem`, `ispn` and `ogm`.
+    * Default: `mem`
+  * `backEndGroupId`
+    * Description: The groupId of the backend module to use.
+    * Default: `pt.ist`
+  * `backEndArtifactId`
+    * Description: The artifactId of the backend module to use.
+    * Default: `fenix-framework-backend-mem`
+  * `backEndVersion`
+    * Description: The version of the backend module to use.
+    * Default: Same as the archetype's version.
+  * `codeGeneratorClassName`
+    * Description: The code generator class provided by the chosen backend.
+      Some possible values for each backend are:
+        - `mem` -> `pt.ist.fenixframework.backend.mem.MemCodeGenerator`
+        - `ogm` -> `pt.ist.fenixframework.backend.ogm.OgmCodeGenerator`
+        - `ispn` -> `pt.ist.fenixframework.backend.infinispan.InfinispanCodeGenerator`

+    * Default: `pt.ist.fenixframework.backend.mem.MemCodeGenerator`

-If you go this way, then you just need to know how to [Use the FF in your code].
+If you go this way, then you just need to know how to [Use the FF in your code](#UsingFF).
 Alternatively, read this entire document for some more information.

 # Compiling